Husein Gradaščević: Rumelian instability and Bosnian uprising

 The encounter with Grand Vizier Reşid Mehmed Pasha happened on 18 July near Štimlje.
 Although both armies were of roughly equal size, the Grand Vizier's troops had superior arms.
 Gradaščević sent a part of his army under the command of Ali Pasha Fidahić, the captain (kapetan) and sanjak-bey of Zvornik, ahead to meet Reşid Pasha's forces.
 Following a small skirmish, Fihadić feigned a retreat.
 Thinking that victory was within reach, the Grand Vizier sent his cavalry and artillery into forested terrain.
-Gradaščević immediately took advantage of this tactical error and executed a punishing counterattack with the bulk of his forces, almost completely annihilating the Ottoman forces.
+Gradaščević immediately took advantage of this tactical error and executed a punishing counterattack with the bulk of his forces, almost annihilating the Ottoman forces.
 Reşid Pasha himself was injured and barely escaped with his life.

-Following claims from the Grand Vizier that the Sultan would meet all Bosnian demands if the rebel army would return home, Gradaščević and his army turned back.
-On 10 August the leadership of the rebellion met at Priština and decided that Gradaščević be declared Vizier of Bosnia.
-Gradaščević refused at first, but eventually accepted.
+Following claims from the Grand Vizier that the Sultan would meet all Bosnian demands if the rebel army returned home, Gradaščević and his army turned back.
+On 10 August, the leadership of the rebellion met at Priština and decided that Gradaščević would be declared Vizier of Bosnia.
+Gradaščević refused at first but eventually accepted.
 This was made official at an assembly held in Sarajevo on 12 September, where in front of the Tsar's Mosque, those present swore on the Quran to be loyal to Gradaščević and declared that, despite potential failure and death, there would be no turning back.

-At this point, Gradaščević was not only the supreme military commander, but Bosnia's leading civilian authority as well.
-He established a court around him, and after initially making himself at home in Sarajevo, he moved the center of Bosnian politics to Travnik, making it the de facto capital of the rebel state.
+At this point, Gradaščević was not only the supreme military commander but Bosnia's leading civilian authority as well.
+He established a court around him, and after initially making himself at home in Sarajevo, he moved the centre of Bosnian politics to Travnik, making it the de facto capital of the rebel state.
 In Travnik, he established a divan, a Bosnian congress, which together with him made up the Bosnian government.
-Gradaščević also collected taxes at this time, and executed various local opponents of the autonomy movement.
+Gradaščević also collected taxes at this time and executed various local opponents of the autonomy movement.
 He gained a reputation as a hero and a strong, brave, and decisive ruler.
-One anecdote that illustrates this is Husein-kapetan's alleged response to whether he was scared of waging war against the Ottoman Empire.
+One anecdote that illustrates this is Captain Husein's alleged response to whether he was scared of waging war against the Ottoman Empire.